Tax returns in Germany — what are the deadlines in 2023?

 Unlike those who are self-employed, employees don’t usually have to submit a tax return in Germany.
-But you can submit one on a voluntary basis, for example if you deduct expenses and want to get part of your income tax back.
+However, you can submit one on a voluntary basis.
+One reason to do this is if you’d like to deduct some expenses to receive a tax refund.

-Luckily, you don’t have to stress about submitting your voluntary tax return right away.
-You have four years until it’s really due.
-So for this calendar year, the deadline is December 31, 2025.
+Luckily, you don’t have to stress about submitting your voluntary tax return right away — you have four years until it’s really due.
+So for this calendar year, the deadline is December 31, 2026.

 If this isn’t the case for you and you’re required to submit a tax return, you’ll want to read on, as your situation will be a little different.